sohvip/tiralabra/documentation/testing_document.md

 # Testing Document

-For now, the program only has some unit testing that has been implemented with Python's unittest module.
+The program is tested with unit testing that has been implemented using Python's unittest module.

 ## Unit Testing